 Most etiquette experts recommend setting an RSVP return date about a month after sending out invitations.
 However, here at RSVPify, we actually have a handy RSVP calculator that, based on our data from thousands of events, can give you an expected time of receipt for any given quantity of RSVPs.
 Head on over to the RSVPify Timeline Calculator to give it a whirl!

 After a month or so, it’s more than acceptable to start following up with some of those MIA RSVPs.
 Be sure to be polite (these are your friends and family), but reminding them politely that you need this info to, ummm, host your event is always a nice touch too.
+You can read our recommended steps for reminding your guests to RSVP.

 Your RSVP can make your life a whole lot easier, or can be the source of frustration when you realize later on all the questions you could have gotten answered right away.
 From meal preferences to attendance at secondary events, make sure you come up with a detailed lists of the info you’ll need from all guests, to make the most of your digital RSVP.